top of page

 Woman in denim vest helping a boy with homework at a table, holding papers.
 The setting is a softly lit room with a ceiling fan.

-By Year 7, pupils should ideally write clearly and coherently...but it doesn't have to be perfect!
+By Year 7, pupils should write clearly and coherently.
+But perfection isn't necessary!

-Spelling and punctuation matter, sure, but what's crucial is the ability to communicate ideas effectively so even writing a diary, blog, or an opening to a story can be useful practice.
+While spelling and punctuation matter, what’s important is the ability to communicate ideas effectively.
+Writing a diary, blog or an opening to a story can be useful practice.

 Speaking and Listening

-We often overlook listening and speaking but they're just as important.
-In secondary school, discussion, debate and expressing ideas aloud become more common.
+Listening and speaking skills are equally important.
+In secondary school, discussions, debates and expressing ideas aloud become more common.

-Encourage your child to express opinions at home or discuss family topics over dinner.
-Brief casual debates or simple explanations of their day can build confidence and fluency.
+Encourage your child to express their opinions at home or discuss family topics over dinner.
+Casual debates or simple explanations of their day can build confidence and fluency.

-A strong vocabulary isn't about memorising a dictionary (thank goodness!).
+A strong vocabulary doesn't involve memorizing a dictionary.
 Instead, it develops naturally through regular reading and conversation.

-Encourage curiosity about new words by discuss its meaning or how it could be used and a good understanding of basic punctuation, including commas, full stops and question marks, will really help.
+Encourage curiosity about new words by discussing their meanings or usage.
+Understanding basic punctuation, like commas, full stops, and question marks, will also help significantly.

 Independent Learning

-Year 7 also nudges your child toward more independent learning.
-Simple tasks like organising their school bag, completing homework without constant reminders, or choosing their own reading material will set helpful habits for secondary school life.
+Year 7 nudges your child toward more independent learning.
+Simple tasks like organising their school bag, completing homework without constant reminders or choosing their own reading material will foster helpful habits for secondary school life.

 Remember...

-Every child adjusts differently to secondary school, and that’s completely normal.
-There’ll be moments of doubt, of course...and plenty of small wins too.
+Every child adjusts differently to secondary school and that’s completely normal.
+There will be moments of doubt, of course... but also plenty of small wins.

 If you’re ever worried, reach out to their school.
-Teachers are used to spotting early struggles and can offer reassurance to help support your child with Year 7 English (or anything else).
-In addition, there is also a wide variety of free and affordable online resources which may help.
+Teachers are accustomed to spotting early struggles and can offer reassurance to help support your child with Year 7 English (or anything else).
+Additionally, there is a wide variety of free and affordable online resources that may help.

 The most powerful thing you can give your child is encouragement.
 Show interest in what they’re doing (even if you don’t always understand the homework) and praise the effort more than the outcome.